qiang-yi/GEOG476/assignment/lec10_assignment_MapBox.md

 mapURL3='https://api.mapbox.com/styles/v1/YOUR_USERNAME/YOUR_STYLE_ID/tiles/256/{z}/{x}/{y}?access_token=YOUR_ACCESS_TOKEN';

 ```
-Anyone with the URL can view the map styel you created.
+Anyone with the URL can view the map style you created.

 Add another basemap in addition to the two existing basemaps in the web map (index.html) created in the lesson.
 The new basemap's URL is the URL you just composed.